-Design and implementation of risk management and internal control systems the global economic environment;
+Design and implementation of risk management and internal control systems

 CPT Global takes a proactive approach to risk management.
 The Board is responsible for ensuring that risks, and opportunities, are identified on a timely basis and that the group's objectives and activities are aligned with the risks and opportunities identified by the Board.